 It’s no wonder that many global companies decided to take their localization processes very seriously and augment their brands with local elements to attract clients.

-Here are key 5 benefits of localization in business in 2021:
+Here are the key 5 benefits of localization in business in 2021:

-- Easiness to entry on new markets and better connection with customers
+- Easiness to entry into new markets and better connection with customers

 - Increased revenue